minubae/python_numerical_method/README.md

 ### 3. Interpolation and Polynomial Approximation

-- Data Approximation and Neville's Method (o)
+- Data Approximation and Neville's Method (o) --> needs to test and update

-- Divided Differences (o)
+- Divided Differences (o) --> needs to test and update

 - Hermite Interpolation (o)